 What type of call do residents take?

 All call is home call.
 During the week the on call resident begins at 8:00 AM and is on call until 8:00 AM the next morning.
 First year residents begin taking call April 1.
-The call schedule is put out for the entire year so you can plan your life, but since unexpected things occur, most residents end up switching call nights or weekends with other residents.
+The call schedule is put out for the entire year so residents can plan their life, but since unexpected things occur, most residents end up switching call nights or weekends with other residents.
 The typical weekday call sometimes consists of "cleaning up" any frozen sections that may be lingering in the operating room after 5:00 PM.
 Residents may be called in to come into the hospital to evaluate transplant livers, small bowels and kidneys, or an acute leukemia.
 Residents also assist in providing therapeutic apheresis procedures to our patients, which includes consultation, development of a treatment plan, and oversight and management of the apheresis procedures (photophoresis, cytapheresis, red blood cell exchange, LDL pheresis, and plasma exchange).
 Many issues can be handled from home by the telephone.
-The weekend call resident covers from Friday at 8 a.m. to Monday at 8 a.m.
+The weekend call resident covers from Friday at 8:00 AM to Monday at 8:00 AM.
 Weekend call is similar except that autopsies are also covered on Sunday by the on call resident.

 What about fringe benefits such as book funds, travel funds or lunch programs?

-We receive $1,000 per year for books or education expenses.
-In addition, if you present at national meetings, a portion of your expenses are covered.
-The university pays an additional $63 per month on top of your salary to help cover health/dental/life/eye insurance.
-We also get $8.00 per day (Monday-Friday) meal card to use at any of the hospital cafeterias or coffee carts.
+Residents receive $1,000 per year for books or education expenses.
+In addition, if the resident presents at national meetings, a portion of their expenses is covered.
+The university pays an additional $63 per month on top of the resident's salary to help cover health/dental/life/eye insurance.
+Residents also get $8.00 per day (Monday-Friday) meal card to use at any of the hospital cafeterias or coffee carts.
 Each trainee is also provided 2 sets of black scrubs and two lab coats.

 How do residents interact with the fellows?